CommonAccord/Cmacc-Org/Doc/S/Sandbox/Helena/Message/Taxonomy.md

 Why.=[G/Z/ol/Base]

-How.Ti=How to Send Notices:
+How.Ti=Ways to Send Messages:

-How.Email.Ti=Notice by Email
+How.Email.Ti=Message by Email

 How.Email.sec=Please send by email to {Recipient.Email.Address}.

 How.Email.=[G/Z/ol/Base]

-How.PostalMail.Ti=Notice by Postal Email
+How.PostalMail.Ti=Message by Postal Email

 How.PostalMail.sec=Please send any postal mail to {Recipient.Name,Address}.

 How.PostalMail.=[G/Z/ol/Base]

-How.Fax.Ti=Notice by Fax
+How.Fax.Ti=Message by Fax

 How.Fax.sec=Please send any fax to {Recipient.Fax.Number}, with a cover sheet to the attention of {Recipient.Notice.Contact.Name.Full}.